MinaProtocol/mina/rfcs/0012-ban-scoring.md

 increments DoS by 10.
 In several cases, transactions are rejected, but the DoS is not incremented, such as the "mempool-full" condition.

-### Coda at the moment
+### Mina at the moment

 Bitcoin is a mature codebase, so there are many places where ban scoring has been used.
 Nonetheless, Bitcoin uses a relatively coarse ban scoring system; only a few ban score increment values are used.
-In Coda, we could reify scores into a
+In Mina, we could reify scores into a
 datatype:

 ```ocaml